-18th birthday (e.g., 30 days before or 30 days after their birthday).
-This includes males who are:
+Selective Service registration is required within 30 days of an individual's 18th birthday (e.g., 30 days before or 30 days after their birthday).
+This includes:

-- Citizens of the U.S., - Non-citizens, including illegal aliens, legal permanent residents, seasonal agricultural workers, and refugees, who take up residency in the U.S. before their 26th birthday, and/or - Dual nationals of the U.S. and another country regardless of whether they live in the U.S.
+- U.S. citizens - Non-citizens, including those in the country illegally, legal permanent residents, seasonal agricultural workers, and refugees who take up residency in the U.S. before their 26th birthday - Dual nationals of the U.S. and another country regardless of whether they live in the U.S. - Transgender females. - Selective Service registration requirements are based on the gender assigned at birth and not on gender identity or gender reassignment.
+Individuals who are born male and change their gender identity or assignment to female are required to register.
+Individuals who are born female and change their gender identity or assignment to male are not required to register (see exemptions below)